 - A qualitative assessment of the potential impacts of construction phase dust was carried out based on guidance that the maximum distance at which dust nuisance may be caused is 200m (DMRB HA207/07).
-There are approximately 90 receptors within 200m of the proposed scheme, comprising 82 residential properties, two schools and six designated sites (four SSSIs and two SACs).
-The study area for construction phase dust is shown on Figure 16.1. - The potential impacts of dust generation during construction will be short-term and temporary in nature and, as standard mitigation controls are required, are not considered to be significant.
+There are approximately 114 receptors within 200m of the proposed scheme, comprising 84 residential properties, 26 other potentially sensitive properties and four designated site (two SACs and two SSSIs).
+The location of receptors is shown on Figure 16.1. - The potential impacts of dust generation during construction will be short term and temporary in nature and, as standard mitigation control are required, are not considered to be significant.
 Nevertheless, details on the construction methodologies to be employed, including potential requirements for temporary traffic management and the locations of construction works compounds, will be defined by the appointed Contractor.
-In relation to this, mitigation measures will be applied for the control of dust generation and emissions near sensitive receptors, as discussed in Section 16.5.
+In relation to this, mitigation measures will be applied for the control of dust generation and emissions in the vicinity of sensitive receptors, as set out in Section 16.5 (Mitigation).